Commerce head out to save US jobs, 1 computer chip at a time

 Before winning her first term as governor in 2014, Raimondo took controversial steps as state treasurer to shore up Rhode Island’s strained public pension fund.
 This meant bucking the teachers union to raise the retirement age and suspend cost of living adjustments.
 Many unions opposed her in the primary.
 But Walsh backed her personally in the general election and provided an organizational endorsement for her 2018 reelection.

 In overwhelmingly Democratic Rhode Island, Raimondo learned to govern by building coalitions within a diverse caucus.
+She has her detractors.
 State Sen. Sam Bell, one of Raimondo’s top Democratic opponents, said she was “brilliant and effective” — but in ways that he believes gutted Medicaid and other services for the poor.

 Now, Raimondo’s ability to parse numbers to explain policy comes into play on multiple fronts as she pushes Biden’s infrastructure deal, addresses clogged supply lines and promotes the $52 billion CHIPS Act to increase computer chip manufacturing and research.